txwizard/WizardWrx_NET_API/Core/README.md

 # WizardWrx Core ReadMe

+## Version 7.23

+The code is unchanged.

+This update implements two changes in the infrastructure of the __WizardWrx .NET API__ libraries.

+1. These libraries abandon NuGet packages as their means of consuming updates to sibling dependencies `WizardWrx.Common` and `WizardWrx.FormatStringEngine` in favor of old-fashioned project references.
+Though consuming NuGet packages looks great on paper, it proved awkward in practice because everything stayed one release behind.

+2. These libraries trade traditional 4-part version numbers for the industry standard 3-part SemVer numbering adopted for the NuGet Repository.
+This scheme improves version control by eliminating the time stamp generated for the fourth part by the asterisk, thereby making builds detrministic.

 ## Version 7.20

 For the benefit of NuGet package subscribers, following is a summary of the